dinozaurus0/TDD-Tic-Tac-Toe/Tasks.md

     - index(after:)
     - typealias Element, typealias Index
     - add `Collection` protocol conformance

+### Next step:
+    - ⬇️
+  - `Column` isWon should be refactor to check only the fields equality
   - add third field to column

 ### Future steps: